 Right over the bridge from New York, New Jersey is putting its stamp on Kosher deli with The Humble Toast, a sandwich paradise in Teaneck.

-Owners Shalom (who serves as the chef) and Jacqueline Yehudiel are not satisfied with an average everyday deli slice sandwich.
-They smoke and cure their own pastrami and corn beef in house, then put that well treated meat into interesting sandwich combinations such as house signature sandwich The Jerry which is the house pastrami combined with coleslaw and remoulade dressing, served on grilled marble rye.
+Not satisfied with an average everyday deli slice sandwich, they smoke and cure their own pastrami and corn beef in house, then put that well treated meat into interesting sandwich combinations such as house signature sandwich The Jerry which is the house pastrami combined with coleslaw and remoulade dressing, served on grilled marble rye.
 The Elaine is the same sandwich but with corned beef.
 Seinfeld fans might notice a trend here.